danskernesdigitalebibliotek/dpl-platform/documentation/architecture/adr/adr-002-rightsizing.md

 Building upon the modification described in the previous chapter, we could go even further and modify the build-script itself.
-By inspecting project variables we could have the build-script pass in eg. a configurable value for [replicaCount](https://github.com/uselagoon/lagoon/blob/59a2387030f6d5f8affc316e4d2c62d5ce39ed57/images/kubectl-build-deploy-dind/helmcharts/nginx-php/values.yaml#L5) for a pod.
+By inspecting project variables we could have the build-script pass in eg. a configurable value for [replicaCount][nginx-replica-count] for a pod.
 This would allow us to introduce a small/medium/large concept for sites.
 This could be taken even further to eg. introduce whole new services into Lagoon.